CodeStory/lab-docker/README.md

 2. Check the dispatcher code
   * Especially the `forward` function in the `words-dispatcher/dispatcher.go` source.
-  * **carefull** this code is not really efficient but it serves well the purpose of this workshop
+  * **careful** this code is not really efficient but it serves well the purpose of this workshop

-# 3 - Run the application on a shared Swarm
+# 3 - Run the application on a shared Swarm with Docker 1.12 services

 We are going to the Cloud!
 Your containers will be send to a shared Swarm composed of multiple nodes.
 We have already setup the Swarm for you before the talk.